Nonadiabatic corrections to electric quadrupole transition rates in H$_2$

-In the Q-branch, we note that except for $J'=1$, the magnetic dipole $A_\mathrm{M1}$~rate exceeds the nonadiabatic corrections to $A_{Q}$, significantly grows with $J'$, and starting from $J'=18$ exceeds the total $A_{Q}$.
-In the O-branch, the relative nonadiabatic correction is nearly constant and amounts to $\approx0.4\%$.
+In the Q-branch, we note that except for $J'=1$, the magnetic dipole $A_\mathrm{M1}$~rate exceeds the nonadiabatic corrections to $A_{\mathrm{E2}}^Q$, significantly grows with $J'$, and starting from $J'=18$ exceeds the total $A_{\mathrm{E2}}^Q$.
+In the ($v = 1\rightarrow 0$) O-branch, the relative nonadiabatic correction is nearly constant and amounts to $\approx0.4\%$, the rapid drop in the magnitude of the overall E2 rate (as $J'$ is increased) in this branch can be attributed to the strong suppression by the $(E_{v'J'}-E_{v''J''})^5$ factor in Eq.~\eqref{92} as the energy difference goes to zero around $J'=21$.
 Whereas for the S-branch, the relative nonadiabatic correction varies strongly, starting from $\approx0.45\%$ at $J'=2$, achieving a maximum of 12\% at $J'=15$ due to the smallness of the radial matrix element.
 This behaviour might be interesting to verify experimentally.